maddiebowman/predictive_flight_delays/README.md

 ## Flask Application

 A program was created to establish a database with postgres. `db.py` includes all the data points while `db_sample.py` has a randomly selected sample which is easier to run on less powerful machines. `app.py` will use the full database if it is available, but will use the sample database as a backup if not.
 The data is then queried from the postgres database and returned as jsonified data or used for the various routes and visualizations on the website.

+### /predict endpoint
+This endpoint helps predict the likelihood of flight delays based on various inputs provided by the user.
+The user enters flight details into an HTML form, and this data is processed and used to predict the probability of a delay.

+Users enter flight details such as origin, destination, airline, and departure time into a form on the /predict endpoint.
+JavaScript processes this data and sends it to the server using an AJAX connection.

+The server receives the input and extracts necessary details like airport names, flight dates, and times.
+It uses those inputs to gather live weather data from the openweathermaps and weather.gov APIs as well as monthly flight statistics from the database.
+These details are then prepared for prediction by encoding and scaling the data appropriately.

+The processed data is fed into a machine learning model, which predicts the probability of a flight delay.
+This probability is then sent back to the web page and displayed to the user.

+/predict: This endpoint handles both displaying the form (GET request) and processing the prediction (POST request).
+When a user submits the form, the server processes the input, queries additional data, and returns the delay probability.

+Several helper functions are used to streamline data processing:

+- split_airport_string: Extracts the name and code from an airport string.
+- get_flight_data: Parses user input, extracts features, and gathers weather data.
+- dataprep: Prepares the data for the machine learning model.
+- query_monthly_stats: Queries the database for monthly flight statistics.
+- get_dep_time_block: Determines the departure time block based on the hour.

 ## Project Summary & Analysis